Who We Are

 Peters Valley School of Craft champions the unifying power of art, craft, and creativity; celebrates the diversity of our shared humanity; and condemns racism and violence in all forms.

-Peters Valley enriches lives through the learning, practice, and appreciation of fine crafts.
+Peters Valley enriches lives through learning, appreciation, and practice of fine crafts.

 The making of fine crafts is a kind of exploration, which relies on an integration of heart, head, and hands.
 Peters Valley encourages and facilitates this exploration in everything we do.